MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access.md

 - [Cloud center of excellence functions](../../../organize/cloud-center-of-excellence.md)
 - [Cloud security team functions](../../../organize/cloud-security.md)

 **Scope:** The goal of this design area is to help you evaluate options for your identity and access foundation.
-When you synchronize identities with Microsoft Entra ID, you should perform the following tasks:
+When you design your identity strategy, you should perform the following tasks:

 - Authenticate users and workload identities.
 - Assign access to resources.
 - Determine core requirements for the separation of duties.
-- Use hybrid identities with AD DS domains.
+- Synchronize hybrid identities with Microsoft Entra ID.

 **Out of scope:** Identity and access management forms a foundation for proper access control, but it doesn't cover more advanced aspects like: